wyolum/TouchSelfie/README.md

-# Thanks to an *amazing* pull request from @laurentalacoque we now have a tone of new features!
+# Thanks to an *amazing* pull request from @laurentalacoque we now have a ton of new features!

 Download and check them out!